hapax/hapax.github.io/assets/teaching.md

 Would you have enjoyed this hiking class?
 Or would you have lost interest and started lagging behind?
-Maybe, in time, you would have come to proudly identify as someone who sucked at hiking!
+Maybe, in time, you would have come to proudly identify as a bad hiker.
-The problem is clear.
+The problem with these classes is clear.
 For most of us, walking is not an intrinsically interesting activity; there needs to be a motivation to walk, something to walk towards or to look at en route.